We are actively seeking submissions from anyone engaged in the field of ICH.

 The International Journal of Intangible Heritage is a refereed academic and professional journal, published annually in English and Korean and dedicated to the promotion of the understanding of all aspects of intangible heritage worldwide, and to the communication of research as well as examples of good professional practice.

 Contributions, refereeing and the selection process

-Work must be original, it must not have been published elsewhere, and if a paper is accepted for publication, the author must agree to transfer copyright to the IJIH.
+Work must be original, it must not have been published elsewhere, and if a paper is accepted for publication, the author must sign a declaration and agree to transfer copyright to the IJIH.

 Articles must be submitted in English, and it is the responsibility of the author to provide good quality translations from languages other than English.